It is an amino acid found in most proteins and is essential in the human diet.

 Better physical performance:

-Athletes use this amino acid to reduce the degradation of muscles and proteins during intense physical exercise and to improve exercise performance.
+Athletes use this amino acid to reduce the degradation of muscles and proteins during intense physical exercise and improve exercise performance.

 In addition, it is used as fuel by muscle cells, preventing other essential amino acids from burning.